We have five factories and 19 years of experience in plant extracts

 12. Allergy Considerations: If you have a citrus allergy, consult with a healthcare provider for alternative ways to obtain bioflavonoids.

-By following these dietary recommendations, you can effectively increase your intake of Citrus bioflavonoids and potentially enjoy the health benefits they offer.
+By following these dietary recommendations, you can effectively increase your intake of citrus bioflavonoids and potentially enjoy the health benefits they offer.
 Always remember that a balanced diet and a healthy lifestyle are the foundations of good health, and supplements should not replace a nutritious diet.

 6. Interactions with Medications and Other Substances